Discrimination

-Settlement agreements are often used to require individuals to waive their rights to pursue claims of discrimination in the employment tribunal.
+Discrimination settlement agreements typically involve individuals agreeing to waive their rights to pursue any related claims in an employment tribunal.

-These claims may be brought to the Employment Tribunal, and it is possible to recover both financial losses as well as a sum attributable to your injury to feelings.
+Claims resulting from acts or omissions that lead to less favourable treatment on prohibited grounds must be filed within three months from the date of the incident.
+These claims may be brought to the Employment Tribunal.
+It is possible to recover both financial losses as well as a sum attributable to your injury to feelings.

 The financial losses are unlimited, unlike unfair dismissal claims which contain a statutory limit.

-To prove a discrimination claim, one must show that they have been treated less favourably than a comparator for a prohibited reason or on a prohibited ground.
+To obtain an employment discrimination settlement agreement claim, you must show that you have been treated less favourably than a comparator.
+This is for a prohibited reason or on a prohibited ground.

 Types of discrimination